turtlekazu/Furiganable/README.md

 - **`furiganaLineHeight`**:
   Line height for the furigana text.
-  Defaults to `furiganaFontSize * 1.2f` if unspecified.
+  Defaults to `furiganaFontSize` if unspecified.

 - **`furiganaLetterSpacing`**:
   Letter spacing for the furigana text.